andreasjordan/PowerShell-for-DBAs/README.md

 On 2022-09-22 I presented some demos at the [DOAG in Nuremberg](https://shop.doag.org/events/anwenderkonferenz/2022/agenda/#eventDay.all#textSearch.PowerShell), you find the presentation and the democode in the folder [DOAG2022](./DOAG2022/README.md).

+On 2022-12-08 I was guest at the [PowerShell UserGroup Inn-Salzach](https://www.meetup.com/de-DE/PowerShell-UserGroup-Inn-Salzach), you find the demo code and a link to the video on YouTune in the folder [PSUG](./PSUG/README.md).

-On 2022-12-12 I will hold a workshop day at the [IT-Tage](https://www.ittage.informatik-aktuell.de/programm/2022/sql-server-powershell-fuer-datenbank-admins-dba.html) and afterwords share the demos here in this repo.
+On 2022-12-12 I held a workshop day at the [IT-Tage](https://www.ittage.informatik-aktuell.de/programm/2022/sql-server-powershell-fuer-datenbank-admins-dba.html), you find the demos in the folder [IT-Tage2022](./IT-Tage2022/README.md).

 ## History